 AMERICAN SIGN LANGUAGE – The American Sign Language Club collaborates with the local Deaf community to meet and greet in ASL- a visual, spatial concept language which is not related to English.
 They advocate for equal rights of Deaf individuals and promote that the only thing the Deaf cannot do is hear.

-Business Students Association – The Business Club is open to all students and is active in both social and service oriented activities.
+FM Biz Hub – The Business Club is open to all students and is active in both social and service oriented activities.
 Typical activities include sponsoring families during the holiday season, organizing a recognition lunch for clerical staff, and trips to such places as Boston, New York, Lake Placid, Burlington, Montreal, Quebec City, and Washington D.C.

 Communications Club – The Communications Club produces the campus newspaper, the FM Gateway, and the online edition of the Gateway, giving students career, as well as creative experiences.
 The Club also serves as a professional development organization for media communication majors.